 On December 8, 2008, the Company entered into a \$135.0 million trade accounts receivable credit facility with a financial institution and its affiliate, with a maturity date of December 8, 2013, subject to earlier termination of their purchase commitment on December 7, 2009, or such later date to which the purchase commitment may be extended by agreement of the parties.
-The credit facility is secured by certain of the Company's trade accounts receivable in the United States and bears interest at a variable rate based on the applicable commercial paper rate plus a margin or other agreed-upon rate (3.0 percent at January 31, 2009).
+The credit facility is secured by certain of the Company's trade accounts receivable in the United States and bears interest at a variable rate based on the applicable commercial paper rate plus a margin or other agreed-upon rate (2.09 percent at April 30, 2009).
 In addition, the Company can terminate the credit facility at any time upon five days prior written notice.
-A significant portion of the proceeds from this credit facility were used to pay the obligations under the previous credit facility described below, which was terminated.
-The remaining proceeds will be used to pay certain fees, costs and expenses incurred in connection with the credit facility and for working capital and general corporate purposes.
-There was \$93.1 million outstanding under the United States trade accounts receivable credit facility at January 31, 2009.
-The agreement for this receivables financing facility contains financial covenants that require the Company to maintain a certain leverage ratio and a minimum coverage of interest expense.
-At January 31, 2009, the Company was in compliance with these covenants.
+A significant portion of the proceeds from this credit facility were used to pay the obligations under the previous credit facility, which was terminated.
+The remaining proceeds will be used to pay certain fees, costs and expenses incurred in connection with the credit facility at April 30, 2009.
+The agreement for this receivables financing facility contains financial covenants that require the Company to maintain a certain leverage ratio and an interest coverage ratio.
+At April 30, 2009, the Company was in compliance with these covenants.